aws-samples/divs-aws-repo/README.md

-## This Repo contains source code for various blog and projects for Divyesh Sah for aws-samples
+## This Repo contains source code for various blog and projects by Divyesh Sah for aws-samples

 Pleaes refer to the individual README.MD in each of the respective folders for details on that project.